twr14152/containerlabs_sandbox/srlinux_labs/lab3/configs/irb_stuff/README.md

           "admin-state": "enable"
     ```

-- You also need to add the interfaces to network-instance default that is mac-vrf (bridging part of the IRB interface)
+- You also need to add the interfaces to network-instance that is mac-vrf (bridging part of the IRB interface)
 ```
     {
       "name": "default",